 There is little data on shore based recreational angling in South Africa.
 Although several recent surveys have assessed catch and effort in this fishery along the KZN coast and several discrete localities along the Eastern and Western Cape coasts, the last time the Namaqualand coast was surveyed was between 1994 and 1996 as part of the National Marine Linefish Survey (Brouwer et al. 1997).
-Even at this time, little survey effort was expended north of Doringbaai (C. Erasmus Department of Agriculture, Forestry and Fisheries. pers. comm.).
+Even at this time, little survey effort was expended north of Doringbaai (C. Erasmus DFFE pers. comm.).
 Data from this survey were reported for the West Coast (Cape Point to Namibian border) as a whole, and revealed that this region had the lowest estimated number of shore anglers nationally (average of just 0.12 anglers per km), who expended approximately 200 000 angler days.year-1 effort and caught fish at an average catch-per-unit-effort of 0.94 fish.angler.day-1 (Brouwer et al. 1997).
 The main species targeted by shore anglers along the west coast were galjoen, white stumpnose, hottentot, kob and steenbras.
 There is no recent data available on ashore angler catch and effort in the vicinity of Doringbaai specifically.

 Clark et al. (2002) identified 458 subsistence/small scale commercial marine fishers in the region between the Orange River and Doringbaai.
 Thirty percent of these fishes were estuarine gill net fishers from the villages of Ebenhaeser and Papendorp at the Olifants River Mouth.
-Assuming that the remaining 330 fishers were more or less evenly distributed between the three identified fishing communities (Port Nolloth, Hondeklip Baai and Doringbaai ) approximately 100 subsistence or small-scale fishers operate out of the Doringbaai area.
+Assuming that the remaining 330 fishers were more or less evenly distributed between the three identified fishing communities (Port Nolloth, Hondeklipbaai and Doringbaai) approximately 100 subsistence or small-scale fishers operate out of the Doringbaai area.
 In this region as a whole, these fishers mainly harvested rocky intertidal invertebrates (58%), rock lobster (69%) and finfish (100%), predominately snoek and hottentot (Clark et al. 2002).
 The increase in the number of artisanal fishers in Doringbaai in the 18 years since Clark et al. (2002) completed their survey is unknown, in the interim, many of these fishers have received official recognition and have been granted small scale commercial or "interim relief" rights to valuable resources such as linefish and rock lobster (caught with hoopnets set from small vessels).

 A land-based abalone mariculture facility, Doring Bay Abalone (DBA) was established in the old rock lobster factory at Doringbaai in 2013 with support from Tronox mining, the Matzikama Municipality and the IDC.
 DBA has a fully functional hatchery on site that currently produces in the range of 80 000 spat per month, about two thirds of which are used in the onsite grow out facility (currently expanding).
 DBA is a stand-alone functioning abalone farm that is now totally reliant on sales for its income and employing over 50 staff.
 Abalone produced at the DBA facility is currently sold to AbaGold and HIK Abalone.
 DBA has the full support of National and local government that seeks to grow the aquaculture sector nationally and in this region as a sustainable economic activity in a region where job opportunities are scarce (partially due to the collapse of the rock lobster resource).
+Over the period 2018- 2020 DBA underwent the application process to obtain a ranching right in an area of approximately 7 km of coastline between the land-based farm in Doringbaai and Strandfontein.
+This ranching right was obtained on 1 July 2022 and DBA have commenced with ranching activities in this area.
+The northern most boundary of the DBA ranching concession (Strandfontein) lies approximately 17 km south of the area being applied for by MC Ranching Pty Ltd.